Several Haydel Men found on Militia list in St John the Baptist Parish, 1 Jun 1778.

 Photo Credit -MNH

 Dr. Seck and I sat for a few minutes, while I showed him some of my ancestral family pedigree charts linking me as a descendant to the Schoff and Haydel families.
 He also shared with me some of his research, which has been published in his book, BOUKI FAIT GOMBO: A History of the Slave Community of the Habitation Haydel (Whitney Plantation) Louisiana 1750-1860.
-After our short conversation, we agreed to connect later that afternoon following my tour of the plantation.
-As I began the guided tour with several other visitors, I immediately knew we were in for a different perspective about slavery in Lousiana, particularly plantation slavery at the Whitney.
+After our short conversation, we agreed to connect later that afternoon following my plantation tour.
+As I began the guided tour with several other visitors, I immediately knew we were in for a different perspective on slavery in Louisiana, particularly plantation slavery at the Whitney.

 2015-05-02 14.24.59